mmorga/mmorga.github.io/_posts/2015-07-13-build-vs-buy.md

 * *You need good engagement* with the end-users in order to quickly and successfully build software.
 * *Building software is expensive.* Consider both apparent costs and opportunity costs.
 * *Secret Sauce:* if you aren't adding to your "secret sauce" you probably shouldn't be building it.
+* *New Technology Learning Curve:* be sure to allow for the time it will take for developers to learn a new language/framework/tool-set.

 ## The ugly truth about enterprise software: it's not COTS